nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 # OAuth 2.0 — Clear Explanation Using a Photo App (React + .NET API)

+OAuth 2.0 is a widely used protocol for authorization.
+It lets users grant access to applications or APIs without sharing their passwords.
+This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

+- Key Features:
+    - Focused on authorization, not authentication
+    - Uses access tokens to delegate permissions
+    - Based on JSON over HTTP
+    - Designed for web, mobile, and API-based applications

 This explanation uses **one very specific example** so there is no ambiguity about responsibilities.

 Application Stack: